 Our approach is based on the most up to date research and understanding about how children learn and develop best in their early years.
+It is also based on love and respect for the incredible children we work with.
 It is outdoors, play based, hands-on and child-led.
 We aim to go beyond childcare and education and give each child a solid foundation for happiness and childhood memories they will cherish.

 Research – and many years experience working with children – tells us that when children can freely play outside their learning and well-being is enhanced.
 They learn physical skills, like balancing, running, leaping, and climbing.
 They learn social skills, like cooperation, negotiation, problem-solving, and role-playing.
 They learn practical skills like fire safety, knife work, cookery and den-building.
 They learn personal skills such as independence, self-motivation, persistence, creativity and managing risk.
 They learn ‘traditional’ educational skills, like maths, language, storytelling, drama, and music.
 Most importantly, they learn how to become a community of confident, resilient, learners.